Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF: Proof of Theorem

 \section{Proof of Theorem \ref{CorF}}

 In this setting $M$ is a $n$-dimensional submanifold of a Riemannian $(n+k)$-dimensional riemannian manifold $\oM$.
-By Nash embedding theorem, we can consider $\oM$ as a riemannian submanifold of $\re^m$.
+By the Nash embedding theorem, we can consider $\oM$ as a Riemannian submanifold of $\re^m$.
 We shall denote by $D$ the covariant derivative and the gradient in $\re^m$.
-If $\oM$ has a density $e^\psi$, we can consider on $\re^m$ an extension of $\psi$ that we shall denote by the same symbol.
+If $\oM$ has a density $e^\psi$, we can consider on $\re^m$ an extension of $\psi$ that we shall denote by $\wps$.
 We choose this extension of $\psi$ satisfying

-This can be done, for instance, taking $\psi(p+ t \zeta) = \psi(p)$ for $p+t\zeta$ in a small tubular neighborhood of $\oM$, where $p\in \oM$ and $\zeta$ is a unit vector normal to $\oM$ at $p$.
+This can be done, for instance, taking $\wps(p+ t \zeta) = \psi(p)$ for $p+t\zeta$ in a small tubular neighborhood of $\oM$, where $p\in \oM$ and $\zeta$ is a unit vector normal to $\oM$ at $p$.

 We have then the following chain of extrinsic curvatures:

 $\alpha $ \ is the second fundamental form of $M$ in $\overline{M}$ with $\psi$-mean curvature $\vHp$.

 $\alpha_{\overline{M}} $ \ is the second fundamental form of $\overline{M}$ in $\re^m$.